YottaDB/YDBDoc/MessageRecovery/errors.rst

 OFRZACTIVE, Region aaaa has an Online Freeze

-MUPIP Warning: A MUPIP operation has been requested while an Online Freeze is in place, but the operation can not be performed with an Online Freeze.
+MUPIP Warning: A MUPIP operation has been requested while an Online Freeze is in place, but the operation cannot be performed with an Online Freeze.

 Action: The operation was not performed.
 Remove the freeze with MUPIP FREEZE -OFF and retry the operation.